ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 Please list the JavaScript primitives and give one example of each.

+String: "Ross"
+Number: 42
+Boolean: true, false
+Undefined: any variable that has been declared but not assigned a value
+Null: is an assignment value, representing "no value"

 ## Question 2

 ```js
 let c = 5
 let d = 2
 c = c + d
 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+the new value of c will be 7.
+first c + d evaluates ( 5 + 2), and then the assignment of the new value takes place, and the new value for c is 7.

 ## Question 3